Continuing education—volunteer dental services, 25.5(2), 25.6(1), 25.9(8)

-The proposed amendments would allow continuing education credit for the purposes of license renewal for the delivery of volunteer dental services without compensation at free clinics.
-Current rules prohibit the designation of continuing education hours for the purposes of license renewal to individuals who volunteer their services.
+These amendments allow continuing education credit for the purposes of license and registration renewal for the delivery of volunteer dental services without compensation at free clinics.
+Prior to the adoption of these amendments, the Board's rules prohibited the designation of continuing education hours for the purposes of license and registration renewal to individuals who volunteer their services.

 This rule making has no fiscal impact to the State of Iowa.